New Connection Information

 Pagosa Springs, CO 81147

 This is typically a one-time fee assessed when water and/or wastewater service has been requested, as in new construction.
-The Meter Sizing Worksheet determines meter size and E.U. assessment.
-For example, a Single Family is considered as one E.U.
+For multi-dwelling & commercial buildings, the Meter Sizing Worksheet determines meter size and E.U. assessment.
+A Single Family residence is always considered as one E.U.

-When a new service connection is requested, there are other fees that apply:
+When a new service connection is requested, the following fees also apply:

 This assessment is for current and future capital improvements necessary and/or required to provide service to District customers.
 The Raw Water Acquisition Fee component of the System Capital Investment Fees is for current and future development of additional raw water delivery, storage, and treatment.